-He may be an Elder, but whether or not he is, he still carries the wisdom of generations and the knowledge of what needs to happen.
-He issues orders to the Warrior to get things done and seeks the counsel of his magician.
-He is softened in his being by the compassion and empathy of his Lover.
+Because sovereign energy is often the last to develop fully, your King may be an Elder.
+But whether he is or not, he still carries the wisdom of generations and an understanding of what needs to happen next.
+He is able to issue orders to the Warrior to get things done, and he knows he can seek the counsel of his Magician.
+He is softened in his way of being by the compassion and empathy of his Lover.

-- The feeling of the King is joy about what is, and his energy is imbued with an acceptance of what is.
-Yet when action is needed to ensure the safety, prosperity and benefit of the Kingdom, he will decide eon a course of action without fear or favour, and issue orders to his Warrior to get things done.
+Also, when action is needed to ensure the safety, prosperity and well-being of the Kingdom, he will decide on a course of action without fear or favour, and issue orders to his Warrior to take the necessary action.

-- He has mourned his losses, and may have journeyed through sadness and grief to joy.
+A mature King is also wise.
+Part of his wisdom comes from having mourned his losses, and journeyed through his sadness and grief to a place of joy.

-- The King embodies a certain quality of calmness which comes from his sense of being good enough.
+He embodies a certain quality of calmness which comes from his profound knowing that he is good enough.
 He has deep wisdom and the ability to bless.
 He blesses others for who they are and what they have to give.
-He rules with the consent of his citizens, who bless him with their acceptance and trust in his reign.
+He rules with the consent of his citizens, who in turn bless him with their acceptance and trust in his reign.

-- He brings balance and integration to his Kingdom, possibly embodying the energy of the Servant Leader, but certainly working for the prosperity of the Kingdom, its fruitfulness, peace and harmony.
+And he brings balance and integration to his Kingdom, possibly embodying the energy of the Heart Centred (or “Servant“) Leader, but always working for the prosperity of the Kingdom, its fruitfulness, peace and harmony.

-- Additional descriptive words for the Golden King include: benevolent, authentic, in integrity, caring, centered, humble, integrated, noble, royal, overseeing, visionary, sacrificial, self-assured, wise.
+Additional descriptive words for the mature King include: benevolent, authentic, in integrity, caring, centered, humble, integrated, noble, royal, overseeing, visionary, sacrificial, self-assured, wise.

-The emotional wound here is a belief that “I am not good enough.”
+The emotional wound here is the belief that “I am not good enough.”